tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 Create new share for device
 ----------------------------

-To create share for device user need to be owner of device or have active share with access level "Administrator".
+To create share for device user needs to be owner of device or have active share with access level "Administrator".
 To do this you need to use
 :doc:`Create share <../endpoints/deviceshare/create>`.
 This endpoint allows to create new device share.

-**Sample Request**
+**Sample request**

 .. code-block:: sh